Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces

-the pushforward diffeology on $X / \sim$ by the projection map.
-We call this the \textbf{quotient diffeology}.
-Recall that this is the smallest diffeology on $X / \sim$ that makes the projection smooth. $\pi$ is always a subduction when $X / \sim$ is equipped with the quotient diffeology. \end{Def}
+It is not hard to see that this forms a diffeology, which we call the \textbf{quotient diffeology} on $X/{\sim}$.
+Note that $\pi$ is a subduction when $X/{\sim}$ is equipped with the quotient diffeology. \end{Def}